Siphon880gh/devbrain/Everything as a Service - Firebase, Firestore, Heroko, Netlify, Supabase, Vercel, etc/Platform as a service (PaaS) - Heroku/Advanced - Run Heroku SSH.md

 ---

+### Editing with nano

+Editing in terminal is with nano.
+Vim/vi not available.
+You can't run `apt install vim` because it's locked down

+---

 ### Summary

 - **Use `heroku run bash`** when you want a clean, safe environment that won’t impact production.
 - **Use `heroku ps:exec`** when you need to dive into a running dyno and inspect the real, live environment your users interact with.

 Both commands give you valuable shell access—pick the one that best fits your debugging or maintenance task!

+You edit with nano.